mgatelabs/LunarDebris-Core/README.md

 Key Exchanges
 ------------

 This format is being designed for individuals to maintain a high level of security and privacy from 3rd party involvement.
-So the level of security will be determine by how connection and identity information is exchanged between people.
+So the level of security will be determined by how connection and identity information is exchanged between clients.

 For general or public communication, a clients details can be posted online for other to see and use.
 This would work similar to how e-mail is distributed now by telling someone your address, but it will be more complicated.
 These connections will leak critical information and should not be trusted for secure conversations.